CONTACT INFORMATION

 Description

-The Education Affairs Unit (EAU) serves as the City Mayor’s arm in implementing the city’s education policies, plans, programs, projects, and services to ensure the delivery of quality education at all levels.
+The QCEAU serves as the City Mayor’s arm in implementing the city’s education policies, plans, programs, projects, and services to ensure the delivery of quality education at all levels.

 Mission